How To Build Your Tribe - Finding ‘Your People’ Email This is a guest post by Marelisa of Abundance Blog at Marelisa Online.

 Five Lessons About How To Treat People -- Author Unknown 1.

 First Important Lesson - "Know The Cleaning Lady" During my second month of college, our professor gave us a pop quiz.
 I was a conscientious student and had breezed through the questions, until I read the last one: "What is the first name of the woman who cleans the school? " Surely this was some kind of joke.
 Do Me A Favor So You'll Like Me: The Reverse Psychology of Likeability.
 Catch the twist in the title?

 If you do a person a favor, you would expect that person to like you more.
 However, the research shows something different.
 Get anyone to like you – Instantly – Guaranteed.
 Get anyone to like you - Instantly - Guaranteed If you want people to like you, make them feel good about themselves.

 This golden rule of friendship works every time - guaranteed!
 The principle is straightforward.
 If I meet you and make you feel good about yourself, you will like me and seek every opportunity to see me again to reconstitute the same good feeling you felt the first time we met.
 Unfortunately, this powerful technique is seldom used because we are continually focused on ourselves and not others.

 The simple communication techniques that follow will help you keep the focus of the conversation on the person you are talking to and make them feel good about themselves.
 The Big Three Our brains continually scan the environment for friend or foe signals.
-Eyebrow Flash The eyebrow flash is a quick up and down movement of the eyebrows.
-Head Tilt.
+Eyebrow Flash.
 How to Improve Conversation Skills - 7 Ways.
 Note: This is a guest post from Eduard Ezeanu of People Skills Decoded I believe that one of the best ways to connect with people and build quality relationships is through making conversation.